kissofjudase23/Doc-DSA/coding_interview.md

             return target
           ```
   * **Remove Duplicate**
+    * Tips:
+      * The key is how to handle the border
     * 027: Remove elements (E)
+      * Description:
+        * Given an array nums and a value val, remove all instances of that value in-place and return the new length.
       * Approach1:
         * Like partition step of quick sort (keep the border)
-        * Copy the wanted elements to the position of the current border
-        * Python Solution
+        * Python
           ```python
           def removeElement(self, nums: List[int], val: int) -> int:
             border = 0
-            for num in nums:
+            for n in nums:
-                if num != val:
+                if n != val:
-                    nums[border] = num
+                    nums[border] = n
                     border += 1

             return border
           ```
     * 026: Remove **Duplicates** from **Sorted Array** (E)
+      * Description:
+        * Given a sorted array nums, remove the duplicates in-place such that each element appear only once and return the new length.
-      * Python Solution
+      * Python
         ```python
         def removeDuplicates(self, nums: List[int]) -> int:
+          if not nums:
+            return 0
           i = 0
           for j in range(1, len(nums)):
               if nums[j] != nums[i]: